lclaros/my-first-game/Readme.md

 ## Requirements
 * Review the idead and make some proposal to have some good purpose here to start the game
 * Exploratory research
+* Platform to load source code of some game
+* Run the game and show the result